In response to the COVID-19 (Coronavirus) pandemic:

 • The City Office is closed to the public.
 Staff is available by phone at (785) 877-5000 between 8 a.m. and 5 p.m.
 Monday – Friday to assist the public.
 City bills may be paid by mail, by utilizing the payment drop box on the south side of the City Building, online at https://www.cityofnorton.com, or by calling to make payment by Credit Card.
 If you have an emergency after hours, please call County Dispatch at (785) 877-5780 or if it is life-threatening dial 911.
 A City Directory is available at www.cityofnorton.com

-• If you have business with the Norton Police Department, you may call them at (785) 874-5148 between the hours of 8:00 a.m. and 5:00 p.m.
-If you have business after hours, please at (785) 877-5010 or if it is an emergency dial 911.
+• You may call the Norton Police Department at (785) 874-5148 between the hours of 8 a.m. and 5 p.m.
+After hours, please call (785) 877-5010 or if it is an emergency dial 911.

-• Norton Municipal Court will be canceled until April 15th, 2020.
-If you have business with the City Court, you may call the municipal court clerk at (785) 874-5148 between the hours of 8:00 a.m. and 5:00 p.m. for information and arrangements.
+• Norton Municipal Court is canceled until April 15th, 2020.
+You may call the court clerk at (785) 874-5148 between the hours of 8 a.m. and 5 p.m. for information.

-• The City will continue to provide essential services such as water, wastewater, trash, police and fire.
+• The City will continue to provide essential services such as electricity, water, wastewater, trash, police and fire.
 Our dispatchers and safety service providers will be asking additional questions to assist in determining precautions necessary to ensure everyone's safety.

 Welcome to NortonThe City of Norton was incorporated in 1872 and is a growing, progressive community located in Northwest Kansas with a population of 2,841.
 It is the county seat of Norton County, which has a population of 5,550.
 (Population certified to the Secretary of State by the Division of the Budget on July 1, 2016.)